Gap insurance in Georgia

 Gap insurance in Georgia does not assure full compensation in all situations.
 It is important to know precisely how and when gap coverage comes into play.

 Gap insurance does not apply to all vehicles; it typically covers brand-new vehicles and those up to one model year old.
 Often, gap coverage will be purchased in conjunction with your car loan.
-That said, gap generally does not cover situations where you owe more on a loan because you have traded in a vehicle you still owe money on.
+That said, gap coverage may not cover situations where you owe more on a loan or lease because you have traded in a vehicle you still owe money on.
+If this is the case for you, check with your insurer to find out if the negative equity from a trade-in is covered by your gap policy.

 When do you use gap insurance?